-The root or rhizome of ginger plant is consumed much like rhizome of turmeric.
+The root or rhizome of the ginger plant is consumed much like the rhizome of turmeric.

 Health Benefits of Ginger

-- It is a good medicine for many diseases due to anti-inflammatory, antipyretic, antispasmodic action
+- It is good medicine for many diseases due to anti-inflammatory, antipyretic, antispasmodic action

 - It helps in nausea, motion sickness